Pollak: Bari Weiss Hurts Fight Against Antisemitism with Anti-Trump Smears | Breitbart

 How to Fight Antisemitism by New York Times opinion writer Bari Weiss is a timely, but fatally flawed, book.

-It has the virtue of criticizing antisemitism on all sides — not just the extreme right, but also the “woke” left and within the Muslim community.
+It has the virtue of criticizing antisemitism on all sides — not just the extreme right, but also the “woke” left, and within the Muslim community.

 Unfortunately, Weiss cannot overcome her hatred of President Donald Trump, and her list of recommendations for fighting antisemitism is so weak as to be useless.

 The two flaws are related: Weiss feels that Trump is a threat to liberal values, which she believes are Jews’ best defense.
-Her prescriptions therefore focus more on protecting tliberal sentiments than on practical actions that would actually protect Jews.
+Her prescriptions therefore focus more on protecting liberal sentiments than on practical actions that would actually protect Jews.

 Weiss begins by recalling the horrific story of the mass shooting last October at the Tree of Life Synagogue in the Squirrel Hill neighborhood of Pittsburgh.
 Her recollection of events is especially poignant, as Weiss grew up near the synagogue and had her bat mitzvah there.